A guide to how it works, your rights and responsibilities

 Leaseholders are not necessarily entirely free to do whatever they want in or with the flat – the lease comes with conditions, to protect the rights of everyone with an interest in the building.
 For example, retirement schemes will usually have restrictions on the age of those who can live there.

 When a flat changes hands, the seller passes on all the rights and responsibilities of the lease to the purchaser, including any future payments of service charges that have not yet been identified.
+When you are the purchaser your solicitor should make enquires of the seller, and the Landlord, that service charges and ground rent are paid up to date.
+This is important, as the buyer can be liable for outstanding charges, even if incurred prior to their ownership.

 Read the lease – understand your rights and responsibilities.
 Ask if the landlord or manager produces a plain English summary for you to read and whether there are any additional house rules.